Kotodama is a Japanese term that originates from Shinto, Japan’s animist religion.

 “Mathematics is the language in which God has written the universe.” — Galileo Galilei

 Mathematics connects everything in the universe.
-Contrawise, the human mind created the word “number” whose etymology is “to divide.”
+The etymology of the word number is “to divide.”

 Kotodama 72